Menu

 • Biphasic: This is a combination of epithelioid and sarcomatoid cells, also called mixed mesothelioma.

-Within these three main cell types, there are different subtypes.
+Each of the three cell types have their own subtypes.
 Desmoplastic malignant mesothelioma (DMM) is a rare subtype of sarcomatoid mesothelioma.

 02. Prognosis for Desmoplastic Mesothelioma